Parsium/flashcard-app/README.md

 React flashcard app allowing you to load a deck of questions and test your knowledge, similar to Quizlet and Anki.

 # How to use
-A deck is written and represented as a JSON file, such as the following example of a deck containing one question:
+A deck is written and represented as a JSON file, which can be then be imported into the app on launch.
+Decks must follow a specific schema to be read correctly - the following example is a deck containing one question, in the correct structure:

 ```json
 [